jasonchuacodes/dev-notes/Packages/Tailwind.md

-### Overriding the default theme
+#### Installation
+series of steps. see documentation here [tailwind docs](https://tailwindcss.com/docs/installation)

+#### Purpose
+For easily adding styles to elements via the class attribute

+#### Techniques
-You can add styles in the tailwind.config file by overriding an option in the default theme.
+You can *override the default theme* and add styles in the tailwind.config file by overriding an option in the default theme.
 ```js
 module.exports = {
 	theme: {